 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

 Many authors don't want to categorize their writing, but the best way to immediately turn on (or turn off) a new reader is to relate your book to something they already like.

-The easiest way is to pick comparison authors in a genre and in today's article, Emma Newman talks about the definition of urban fantasy along with some examples.
+The easiest way is to pick comparison authors in a genre and in today's article, Emma Newman talks about the definition as well as how to write urban fantasy.

 I had a hospital appointment back in early March which happened to fall on the same day as the launch of Between Two Thorns, my latest novel.
 I was rather nervous, as I had to go home and get ready for the launch straight after the appointment – unsurprisingly it was on my mind.
 When I mentioned it to my doctor, she lit up, excited (as most people are) to hear I was published.
 “What kind of book is it?” she asked.
 “Urban fantasy.”
 I replied.

 “Is that like Lord of the Rings?”
 I shook my head.
 “No, but it is a kind of fantasy.
 It's set in modern day Bath, but has evil faeries and mad sorcerers.”
 She beamed again.
 “Oh, I like the sound of that!
 I thought you meant it was something with elves in it.”

 Variants of this conversation happen every time I mention ‘urban fantasy' to anyone who is

 a) not a science fiction and fantasy (SFF) reader or

 b) not an SFF writer or

 It's hit and miss with booksellers – some are very excited, others say “Oh, I don't do *that* section of the shop” and move away like I've been writing pamphlets extolling the virtues of eating a live frog every morning.
 (I don't, by the way.)